 Meet our latest PhD Scholarship recipients

-As part of the Monash Data Futures Institute’s (MDFI) initiative to support the next generation of AI-data science leaders, we are pleased to introduce our two newest recipients of MDFI PhD Scholarships.
+As part of the Monash Data Futures Institute’s (MDFI) initiative to support the next generation of AI and data science leaders, we are pleased to introduce our four newest recipients of MDFI PhD Scholarships.

 They join our existing cohort of PhD students to accelerate our progress in addressing research problems using AI and data science, and to further our work in AI for social good.

 Flavien Owolabi holds two Masters’ degrees - in Environmental Science from SUNY-ESF, USA and in Health Sciences from McMaster University, Canada.
 He has previous experience working with data within the public and private sectors, and now brings his learnings over to academia.
 Over the course of his research and workplace experience, his passion to do more with data caused him to learn to use a variety of data analysis and visualisation tools (e.g. SPSS, SAS, R, SQL, Python for advanced data analysis and web app development).